facelessuser/RegReplace/docs/src/markdown/usage.md

 from backrefs as bregex
 ```

-Backrefs does provide a wrapper for all of re's normal functions such as `match`, `sub`, etc., but is recommended to pre-compile your search patterns **and** your replace patterns for the best performance; especially if you plan on reusing the same pattern multiple times.
-As re does cache a certain amount of the non-compiled calls you will be spared from some of the performance hit, but backrefs does not cache the pre-processing of search and replace patterns.
+Backrefs does provide a wrapper for all of re's normal functions such as `match`, `sub`, etc., but it's recommended to pre-compile your search patterns **and** your replace patterns for optimal performance — especially if you plan on reusing the same pattern multiple times.
+Since re does cache a certain amount of the non-compiled calls, you'll be spared from some performance hit, but backrefs does not cache the pre-processing of search and replace patterns.

 To use pre-compiled functions, you compile the search pattern with `compile_search`.
 If you want to take advantage of replace backrefs, you need to compile the replace pattern as well.
-Notice the compiled pattern is fed into the replace pattern; you can feed the replace compiler the string representation of the search pattern as well, but the compiled pattern will be faster and is the recommended way.
+Notice that the compiled pattern is fed into the replace pattern; you can feed the replace compiler the string representation of the search pattern as well, but the compiled pattern will be faster and is the recommended way.

 ```py3
 pattern = bre.compile_search(r'somepattern', flags)
 replace = bre.compile_replace(pattern, r'\1 some replace pattern')
 ```

-Then you can use the complied search pattern and replace
+Then you can use the complied search pattern and replace:

 ```py3
 text = pattern.sub(replace, r'sometext')
 ```

-or
+… or:

 ```py3
 m = pattern.match(r'sometext')